TheRomanXpl0it/TheRomanXpl0it.github.io/content/posts/uiuctf25-nocaml/index.md

 By diving into the [standard library code](https://github.com/ocaml/ocaml/tree/trunk/stdlib) I found some useful primitives for IO.
-The script we used to get the flag is the following:
+The script I used to get the flag is the following:

 ```ocaml
 (* directly from Stdlib *)